larics/docker_files/ros2/ros2-humble/crazyflies/README.md

 General information about Crazyflies can be found [here](https://www.bitcraze.io/products/crazyflie-2-1/).

 General info on bridge can be found [here](https://github.com/ros2/ros1_bridge/blob/master/README.md) and [here](https://docs.ros.org/en/humble/How-To-Guides/Using-ros1_bridge-Jammy-upstream.html)

+#### Bonus section
+The provided Docker image comes with a few preinstalled tools and configs which may simplify your life.

+**Tmuxinator** is a tool that allows you to start a tmux session with a complex layout and automatically run commands by configuring a simple yaml configuration file.
+Tmux is a terminal multiplexer - it can run multiple terminal windows inside a single window.
+This approach is simpler than having to do `docker exec` every time you need a new terminal.

+You don't need to write new configuration files for your projects, but some examples will use Tmuxinator.
+You can move between terminal panes by holding down `Ctrl` key and navigating with arrow keys.
+Switching between tabs is done with `Shift` and arrow keys.
+If you have a lot of open panes and tabs in your tmux, you can simply kill everything and exit by pressing `Ctrl+b` and then `k`.

+Here are some links: [Tmuxinator](https://github.com/tmuxinator/tmuxinator), [Getting starded with Tmux](https://linuxize.com/post/getting-started-with-tmux/), [Tmux Cheat Sheet](https://tmuxcheatsheet.com/)

+**Ranger** is a command-line file browser for Linux.
+While inside the Docker container, you can run the default file browser `nautilus` with a graphical interface, but it is often easier and quicker to view the files directly in the terminal window.
+You can start ranger with the command `ra`.
+Moving up and down the folders is done with arrow keys and you can exit with a `q`.
+When you exit, the working directory in your terminal will be set to the last directory you opened while in Ranger.

+**Htop** is a better version of `top` - command line interface task manager.
+Start it with the command `htop` and exit with `q`.

+**VS Code** - If you normally use VS Code as your IDE, you can install [Dev Containers](https://code.visualstudio.com/docs/remote/containers#_sharing-git-credentials-with-your-container) extension which will allow you to continue using it inside the container.
+Simply start the container in your terminal (`docker start -i mrs_project`) and then attach to it from the VS code (open action tray with `Ctrl+Shift+P` and select `Dev Containers: Attach to Running Container`).

 ### TODO